Rick Mast: Retirement and legacy

-Starting in the 1990's, NASCAR drivers switched to a full-face helmet with a forced-air induction tube.
+Starting in the 1990s, NASCAR drivers switched to a full-face helmet with a forced-air induction tube.
 In May 2002, Mast began feeling ill suddenly.
 He had lost weight and was forced to miss races to take medical tests to find out what was wrong.
 It turned out that he had suffered carbon monoxide poisoning and Mast was forced to retire.
-He officially retired on January 22, 2003 at age 45.
+He officially retired on January 22, 2003, at the age of 45.
 After his retirement, he spoke with NASCAR president Mike Helton about having teams redesign their air intake systems to reduce exhaust fumes from entering the fresh-air systems in drivers' helmets.

 When he stopped racing, Mast had an offer from Petty Enterprises to drive the team's No. 45 car for the back half of the 2002 season.

 NASCAR increased research into forced-air induction systems as a result of Mast's retirement.
 As NASCAR had mandated full-face helmets, teams were using forced-air inlet systems taking air from the car into the driver.
 By the Coca-Cola 600 in May 2003, NASCAR approved a carbon monoxide filter to be used into air intake systems.
 In 2007, NASCAR phased out leaded racing fuel, with specification fuel supplier Sunoco switching to unleaded racing fuel starting with the second round of the season.
 A month later, NASCAR's fifth-generation Cup Series car changed the exhaust exit location to be away from the driver and it cited carbon monoxide poisoning cases like Mast's as a reason for the change.